Gamera: Comics

 Aside from movie and anime based manga, there have been supplemental manga productions to expand lore of film and anime productions, such as Giant Monster Gamera (1994), Gamera 2: Attack of Legion (1996) by Takashi Teshirogi, Gamera Side Story: Version 2.5 (1999), Gamera vs. Morphos (1999), Gamera vs. Barugon: Comic Version (2003), Gamera 2006: Hard Link (2006), and Gamera Rebirth Code Thyrsos (2023).

 Dark Horse Comics, which had previously involved Gamera and other characters including King Kong and Godzilla and Mothra and additional Toho monsters within a 1988 comic, published a four-issue miniseries based on Gamera called Gamera the Guardian of the Universe in 1996.
 The miniseries features Gamera, Gyaos, Zigra, and Viras.
-The manga series Dr. Slump, written and illustrated by Akira Toriyama, depicts several individuals of Gamera, along with Guiron and a human named Gyaos, as appearing in the land of Penguin Village.
+The manga series Dr. Slump, written and illustrated by Akira Toriyama, depicts several individuals of Gamera, along with Guiron and a human named Gyaos, and a Daimajin parody as appearing in the land of Penguin Village.
 Gajira "Gatchan" Norimaki's name is also a reference to Gamera.
 In the manga series Dragon Ball, also by Toriyama, a flying turtle which resembles a smaller version of Gamera is summoned by Master Roshi to carry him to Fire Mountain.
-There are references to Gamera in chapters of the manga series Kochira Katsushika-ku Kameari Kōen-mae Hashutsujo, written and illustrated by Osamu Akimoto, and Kinnikuman, created by Yudetamago.
+There are references to Gamera and Daimajin franchises in chapters of the manga series KochiKame: Tokyo Beat Cops, written and illustrated by Osamu Akimoto, and Kinnikuman, created by Yudetamago.
 These chapters appear in Gamera: Super Monster, the eighth film in the franchise.

 Novels

-Aside from film and anime based novelizations, Gamera and Daimajin and enemy monsters made appearances in several exoteric novels, such as the one by Shinichiro Inoue, the spin-off novelization of The Great Yokai War: Guardians, the USO Makoto Yōkai Hyaku Monogatari series by Natsuhiko Kyogoku, and several others.
+Aside from novelizations based on film and anime of the series, Gamera, Daimajin, and adversaries made appearances in several exoteric novels, such as the one by Shinichiro Inoue, the spin-off novelization of The Great Yokai War: Guardians, the USO Makoto Yōkai Hyaku Monogatari series by Natsuhiko Kyogoku, and several others by Kō Machida and Yoshiki Shibata.